PayPalHack-Chicago/Team-2/README.md

 # Team-2

-Hello fans, it is time to begin.
+Hello fans, it is time to begin. its Be-right